 Special thanks to the surprise hot air balloons that floated in at sunset.
 I can’t promise they’ll be there every evening, but the view is spectacular either way!

-Do you have any favorite Stockholm photo spots to share?
+Know of any other good places to take photos in Stockholm?
 Let me know in the comments below!